kost/fujprog/README.md

 brew install libftdi libftdi0
 ```

-And then it is standard build with -DSTATICLIB=on:
+And then it is standard build with `-DSTATICLIB=ON`:

 ```
 mkdir build